dsariel/dsariel.github.io/about.md

 ---

-I'll start with env setup for Openstack Swift developers, followed by notes on Swift architecture, containder and account DB and other aspects as a call of duty.
+I'll start with env setup for Openstack Swift developers, followed by notes on Swift architecture, containder and account DB and other topics.

 ### Contact me
 dsariel [#openstack-swift channel](https://webchat.freenode.net/#openstack-swift) at Freenode (irc.freenode.net)